cassiozen/dotfiles/README.md

   - Better diff algorithm (histogram)
   - Global gitignore configuration

+### Others

+- `.hushlogin`: Removes the "Last login" string from each new Terminal
+- `.editorconfig`: 120 columns by default (because we're not in the 60s anymore)

 ## Installation

 **Warning:** If you want to give these dotfiles a try, you should first fork this repository, review & update the config files.
 Don’t blindly use my settings unless you know what that entails.
 Use at your own risk!